sam-truscott/tinker-kernel/README.md

 Overview
 ========

-I've worked on & off on this microkernel for the last few years to help my understanding in operating systems.
+I've worked on & off on this hybrid kernel for the last few years to help my understanding in operating systems.

 * SOS1 was essentially a framebuffer - and a very broken scheduler
 * SOS2 was a proper multitasking scheduler with dynamic memory support